-I have Ehlers-Danlos syndrome, the worse pain is in my neck, then shoulders and hips.
+I have Ehlers-Danlos syndrome, the worse pain is in my neck, then shoulders, and hips.
 I am told the problems in my lower legs, ankles and feet are being caused by peripheral neuropathy and I have a condition of polyneuropathy.
-My doctors suspect that my neck pain may be the cause of my migraines and headaches, blurred vision, eye pain, numbness and burning sensation in my face.
-Some of my other doctors think that the numbness and burning sensation in my face, the problems I have with sweating (hyperhidrosis), and skin flushing, my be a problem of thoracic outlet syndrome since the skin flushing and redness is occurring mostly in my upper chest and shoulders.
+My doctors suspect that my neck pain may be the cause of my migraines and headaches, blurred vision, eye pain, numbness, and burning sensation in my face.
+Some of my other doctors think that the numbness and burning sensation in my face, the problems I have with sweating (hyperhidrosis), and skin flushing, may be a problem of thoracic outlet syndrome since the skin flushing and redness is occurring mostly in my upper chest and shoulders.
 I have plateaued with all the treatments that are trying to manage my symptoms, I need something more.

 Thoracic outlet syndrome, hot and cold, sweaty hands